zakvarty/talks/README.md

-# talks
+# Talks

-Slides and source of my conference presentations, workshop contributions and other talks
+Slides and source code for my conference presentations, workshop contributions and other talks.

+## 2023

+- Royal Statistical Society Conference: Getting Your Work to Work in Academia (and Beyond!)

+- Royal Statistical Society Pre-Conference Workshop: Go Figure!